 Can Diet Affect Your Period?

 Yes.
 Dieting can cause a change in your menstrual cycle because of the lack of required amount of carbs by your body.
 However, poor nutrition or not eating a sufficient number of calories needed by your body affects the body’s hormones and can delay your period.

 The answer is yes.
-When you are on a low-carb diet, you are likely to miss your period diet, which results in rapid weight reduction or dropping too many pounds of weight.
-However, to put this in check, you have to watch your calories intake to be sure it’s around 1,600 to 2,200 daily.
+When you are on a low-carb diet, you are likely to miss your period diet, resulting in rapid weight reduction or dropping too many pounds.
+However, to put this in check, you have to watch your calorie intake to be sure it’s around 1,600 to 2,200 daily.

 Can the Keto Diet Affect Your Period